brickpool/logo/PG-Protocol.md

 1100 0101
 ```

 The total quantity of 1 bits in the frame is four.
-If Even Parity is used, the frame’s parity bit will be a 0, making the total quantity of 1 bits still an even number (four).
+If Even Parity is used, the frameâ€™s parity bit will be a 0, making the total quantity of 1 bits still an even number (four).
 If Odd Parity is used, the parity bit will be a 1, making an odd quantity (five).

 When the message is transmitted, the parity bit is calculated and applied to the frame of each byte.
 The receiving device counts the quantity of 1 bits and
 sets an error if they are not the same as configured for that device (DTE and DCE must be configured to use the even parity check method).